Skip to Content

 Section 8: Fire Protection

-1. Fire Hydrants.
+48. Fire Hydrants.

 Fire hydrants, both public and private, may not be used for any purpose other than fire extinguishment, training purposes by authorized fire department personnel, or for such other purposes as may be agreed to in writing by the Utility and a municipality or owner of a private hydrant.
 The Utility requires notification, no less than 48 hours, prior to authorization of any testing or training.
-Anyone authorized to perform hydrant training or testing, shall report to the Utility an estimated volume of water used.
+Anyone authorized to perform hydrant training or testing shall report to the Utility an estimated volume of water used.

 In no case shall fire hydrants be opened by any person other than an agent of the Utility or a duly authorized representative of the municipality or owner.

-1. Private Fire Protection.
+49. Private Fire Protection.

 If fire protection service is available, it will be installed at the Customer’s expense within the bounds of the public way or right of way.
 The Customer is responsible for having the fire service sized by a licensed sprinkler system designer.
-Fees will be based on the size of the tap at the Utility’s water main.
+Rates will be based on the size of the tap at the Utility’s water main.

-The fire service line, after acceptance by the Utility, will be owned and maintained in the public way or right of way by the Utility.
+The fire service line, after acceptance by the Utility, will be owned and maintained in the public right-of-way by the Utility.

 The Utility does not guarantee the quantity of water or pressure available through a fire protection service.
-The owner of the service shall determine, from time to time, the adequacy of supply through the fire service by conducting tests of his private system.
+The owner of the service shall determine, from time to time, the adequacy of supply through the fire service by conducting tests of their private system.
 A minimum 48-hour notice must be given to the Utility in advance of flow testing work so a representative of the Utility can be present to observe the test, if so desired.
 The owner shall report to the Utility, an estimated volume of water used.

 The Utility reserves the right to determine the main and point from which said connection shall be made.
 Determination of required quantity and available supply shall be the sole responsibility of the customer.
 Only one service shall be allowed to any building or premises unless, in the opinion of the Utility, more than one service is necessary, in which case there shall be separate connections with the distribution main.